Avocado oil vs Canola oil: Health & nutrition comparison

 Culinary usage

 One of the most important characteristics of avocado oil is that it can be used in its raw state when eaten, whereas canola oil is not usually used.
-Avocado oil can be used in baking and cooking, same with canola oil.
+Avocado oil can be used in baking and cooking, like canola oil.
 Canola oil is also used in frying.

-Canola oil usually doesn’t have much flavor and keeps the main flavors of the prepared food exposed; however, avocado oil masks some flavors from a dish that is being prepared.
+Canola oil usually doesn’t have much flavor and keeps the primary flavors of the prepared food exposed; however, avocado oil masks some flavors from a prepared dish.

 Nutritional content comparison